 As soon as practically possible, but no later than the first quarter of their second year in the program, students should submit via GSTS the titles of the two research propositions they will defend in the Qualifying Examination, including the name of the advisor for each proposition.
-This is a requirement before scheduling of the Qualifying Examination can proceed.
 To schedule the Qualifying Exam, students should contact the DGS and update their course work under the "Plan of Study" tab in GSTS, including moving courses into the correct categories.
 Students can also utilize the Worksheet for PhD Requirements (Appendix D).
-The process of preparing for and taking the Qualifying Examination is detailed in Appendix E.
+The process of preparing for and taking the Qualifying Examination is detailed in Appendix E. Propositions should be delivered to the Qualifying Examination Committee not less than five working days before the examination.
+Propositions should be uploaded to GSTS before the Qualifying Examination begins.